mlyixi/CodeSignBreak/README.md

 ## On your computer
 There are two methods to install Xcode:

-1. draging it from dmg to `/Applications`.
+1. drag from dmg to `/Applications`.

 2. install from Appstore.